Rich and Delicious Coffee from Colombia to Your Cup

 Professional roasting of our coffee beans is what brings out the exceptional quality flavors of the bean.

 Bringing our coffee to Canada and sharing it with you has been a dream come true.

 We offer free delivery in the Sylvan Lake, Red Deer and Penhold areas.
-Shipping and handling will be added to order total for shipping to the rest of Canada.

 The variety of coffee in our region in Colombia is Castillo.
 Castillo is known for its smoothness, aroma, and citric acidity.
 Castillo has contributed to the sustainability of the Colombian coffee industry, since it requires less fungicides.
 Our coffee is graded by the American Association of Specialty Coffee and comes in at 84+ points making it Premium quality or higher.